graweedman/fantasy_game/game_design_document.md

   * passive - Abilities deal more damage to the boss, can get lifeforce from boss.
 * Basic mage - Basic wand kit that revolves around basic attack.
 Shoots basic projectiles.
 Has Strong defensive ability.
 Offensive ability enhances basic attack.
 Uses Lifeforce.
   * passive - Increased basic damage.

+### Enemy

+#### Enemy Architypes

+* Basic - Basic Enemy type distributed around the map.
+Will have trivial mechanics but can be dangerous in numbers
+* Dashing - Dashing Enemy type will be placed in areas where its hard to dodge them and it will require a good reaction speed preparation before.
+Will dash when player goes into line of sight in horizontal plane
+* Laser - Enemies that shoots a ray weapon towards player.
+* Bullet caster - enemies that shoots a projectile towards a player.

 ## Art